wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Operations/AuthenticatorMachines.md

 - The user goes to your authentication server website and enters their custom domain email address that you have provided them with.
 Once they enter their address it is written to a file

->     ${HOME}/runtime/wire-guard/emails/authentication-emails.dat.${rnd}
+>     ${HOME}/runtime/wire-guard/emails/authentication-emails.dat.${machine_ip}

-on the current authentication machine where rnd is a unique identifier
+on the current authentication machine where machine_ip is a unique identifier

 The authentication file is then written to the datastore tagged as wire-guard-emails as follows: